rfdspeng/ml_ai_portfolio/notes/machine_learning/data-preparation.md

     * For numerical, use summary statistics like mean, median, or mode
     * For categorical, use a default choice
 * For numerical data that is taken over time or over geographic region, you can interpolate the missing values
-* Train a supervised model to fill in missing values based on other features (and potentially even the label).
+* Train a supervised model to fill in missing values based on other features.
 This is an option but may not be very practical, especially for large datasets.
+    * Can you use the label?
+If you plan on using this model to impute missing values during inference, then you definitely shouldn't use the label.

 Handling missing values - either
 * Omission (remove samples w/missing values).
 Use when